 “Who’s going to swim laps?
-The pool is really for made for relaxing.” says Taktik Design general manager Nicola Tardiff Bourdages.
+The pool is really made for relaxing,” says Taktik Design general manager Nicola Tardiff Bourdages.
 This is the watchword for the new trend of small swimming pools with a surface of 3 meters by 5 meters.
 In addition to obtaining a municipality permit, you must comply with the safety standards listed above, hide the mechanics so as not to disturb the neighbours in the vicinity and above all: use your space logically.

 The outdoor kitchen with a barbeque or terrace must be adjacent to the back door and windows while freeing access to the high traffic areas.
 Do not install a table for eight people that occupies the entire space.
 You only have to adjust the area by taking out a table and chairs when you have guests over.
-A flowerbed can take the place of a one-meter wide concrete walkway along the pool.
+A flowerbed can take the place of a one-meter wide concrete walkway along with the pool.
 Note that a small pool requires less water and warms up faster.

-A simple renovation on your home can give you new strategies to organize the outdoor areas without compromising ergonomics and comfort while integrating an area to house the recycling bin, garbage and pool mechanics.
-Consider the sun's path that will indicate where to install the pool, on the opposite side of the relaxing corner which should be set in the shade.
+A simple renovation of your home can give you new strategies to organize the outdoor areas without compromising ergonomics and comfort while integrating an area to house the recycling bin, garbage and pool mechanics.
+Consider the sun's path that will indicate where to install the pool, on the opposite side of the cozy corner which should be set in the shade.
 In cities where high-rise buildings create large shaded areas, the amount of sunlight in a yard can change from house to house.

 If you have a place to hang it, a hammock allows you to relax without taking up too much space.
 Why not add Aztec statuettes and paint your garden furniture with bright colours to remind you of your last trip to Mexico?
 When your children try to break open the piñata you will see how effective your layout has been!

-Whether you currently own a pool or are looking to own one, one thing is certain that in the summer of 2011 you couldn’t have predicted the summer trends of 2016.
+Whether you currently own a pool or are looking to own one, one thing is certain: in the summer of 2011 you couldn’t have predicted the summer trends of 2016.
 Let’s take a closer look at what has changed in terms of outdoor landscaping with swimming pools in the last five years.

-Back in the day, you abandoned your 1970s-style kidney shaped inground swimming pool for the clean lines of a rectangular pool.
+Back in the day, you abandoned your 1970s-style kidney-shaped inground swimming pool for the clean lines of a rectangular pool.
 In the 1980s the average size of the pools was roughly 4.9 meters by 9.8 meters (16 feet by 32 feet), by 2012 the formats were modest at 3 meters by 7.3 meters.
 While in the city mini-basins have made their way into more and more courtyards.